pokt-network/docs/content/use/public-rpc/bsc.md

   - home/resources/public-rpc-endpoints/binance-smart-chain-bsc-metamask
   - use/public-rpc/bsc.md
   - home/use/public-rpc/bsc.md
-description: >-
-  How to add Binance Smart Chain (BSC) in MetaMask with a Pocket-powered RPC Endpoint
+description: Add the Binance Smart Chain (BSC) network in MetaMask using a Pocket-powered RPC endpoint.
 ---